-Analysis of recent research and publications.
-The movement of material particles along gravitational surfaces is discussed in monographs [1, 2].
-Since it is implied that the surfaces are cylindrical with a horizontal arrangement of the generators, the movement of particles can be studied on flat curves - orthogonal sections of these surfaces.
-In the corresponding sections of the mentioned works, such surfaces and curves are called gravitational surfaces, because the movement of a particle is determined by the force of its weight.
+Key words: material particle, cylindrical surface, weight force, traction force, speed corresponding sections of the mentioned works, such surfaces and curves are called gravitational surfaces, because the movement of a particle is determined by the force of its weight.
 The speed of movement along the curve in such cases is variable.
 However, in agricultural machines, there may be cases when a particle moves along the surface at a constant speed (for example, during the forced movement of soil particles along the surface of the working body [3]).
-In this case, in addition to the force of gravity, another active force $F{tg}$ (traction force) acts on the particle.
-Let's find such curves when moving along which a particle will 1) exert a constant pressure; 2) the active force $F{tg}$ will be constant.
+In this case, in addition to the force of gravity, another active force F{tg} (traction force) acts on the particle.
+Let's find such curves when moving along which a particle will 1) exert a constant pressure; 2) the active force F{tg} will be constant.
 Obviously, such curves will no longer be gravitational.